-Bill Wiggin, Member of Parliament for North Herefordshire, lives with his wife Milly near Ledbury, in Herefordshire.
+Bill Wiggin, Conservative Party Candidate for North Herefordshire, lives with his wife Milly near Ledbury, in Herefordshire.
 They have three children, Rosie, 14, Jack, 11, and Toby, 9, all of whom were born at Hereford hospital.
 The Wiggin family has strong roots in the area.
 Bill’s father used to farm near Upton on Severn, and Special Metals Wiggin Ltd was founded by his great grandfather.

 Prior to being elected MP for Leominster in 2001, Bill Wiggin had worked for Commerzbank as a manager in the Foreign Exchange department.
 Bill has also served as an Officer in the Territorial Army with the Royal Welsh Fusiliers and the Royal Yeomanry.